 Microalbuminuria is defined as a small or moderate increase of albumin excretion in the urine.
 A confirmed albumin:creatinine ratio (ACR) of 3 mg/mmol or more should be regarded as clinically significant.

 The criteria for clinically significant proteinuria have been changed from an ACR of 30 mg/mmol or more to 3 mg/mmol or more.
-This is because there is evidence that the risk of adverse outcomes is a continuum and starts at an ACR well below 30 mg/mmol.
+This is because there is evidence that increasing cardiovascular risk correlates with a continuum of levels of proteinuria and starts at an ACR well below 30 mg/mmol.

 Urinary albumin or urinary protein loss should be quantified for: